Sport in Ukraine: Boxing

 Ukraine is noted for producing some of the most skilled boxers in recent times, including brothers Wladimir and Vitali Klitchsko, who, now retired, won multiple world titles throughout their career.
 The brothers dominated the heavyweight division in a period now affectionately referred to as the "Klitschko Era".

-Also hailing from the Ukraine, Vasyl Lomachenko, the 2008 and 2012 Olympic gold medalist who is widely regarded as one of the greatest amateur boxers of all time after compiling a record of 396–1.
+Also hailing from Ukraine, Vasyl Lomachenko, the 2008 and 2012 Olympic gold medalist who is widely regarded as one of the greatest amateur boxers of all time after compiling a record of 396–1.
 He currently ties the record for becoming a world champion in the fewest professional fights, winning the WBO featherweight title in his third fight.

 Another renowned Ukrainian is Lomachenko's friend and former amateur teammate, Oleksandr Usyk.
 Himself a 2012 Olympic gold medalist, he became the first boxer in history to hold all four of the major world titles in the cruiserweight division—WBA (Super), WBC, IBF, and WBO—simultaneously.
 On the 25th of September 2021, he beat Anthony Joshua by unanimous decision to win the WBA (Super), IBF, WBO, and IBO heavyweight titles.

+In May 2024, Oleksandr Usyk then defeated Tyson Fury to become the Undisputed World Heavyweight Boxing champion.

 Ice hockey

 Ukraine has an ice hockey league, the Professional Hockey League.
-Their most notable and historic team is Sokil Kyiv, where the highest level team in the country is HC Donbass, which played in the Kontinental Hockey League till the 2014-2015 season.
+Their most notable and historic team is Sokil Kyiv, where the highest level team in the country is HC Donbass, which played in the Kontinental Hockey League until the 2014-2015 season.
 Their national ice hockey team has competed in several World Championships and the Olympics.

-Rugby League

-The Ukrainian Federation of Rugby League joined the RLEF (Rugby League European Federation) in 2008 as an Official Observer.
-Its operations are concentrated in the east of the country, around the industrial cities of Kharkov and Donetsk.
-The first club, Legion XIII, was formed by students in 2007 and played in the Russian championship before the commencement of the four-team Ukrainian championship in 2009.
-In 2014, The Ukrainian Rugby League Federation (UFRL) has struck an agreement with the authorities to include specific rugby league content in the state's 45 sports schools.

-In what the UFRL describes as, “a major victory” for the sport, the move follows rugby league's official recognition by the government in 2012.

-The championship increased to six clubs in 2010, demonstrating the rapid rise of the sport in the country.
-In addition to the championship the UFRL runs the Ukrainian Cup and, since 2010, a youth competition.
-Internationally, UFRL has fielded a senior national side since 2008 but participated in official competition for the first time in 2009.